Thurlaston village hall

 • Can I play music in the hall?

-The village hall has a full music licence, however, please remember you are in a residential area with people living close by.
-If you do, please do not make it too loud, and keep within social hours.
+The village hall has PRS and PPL music licences and live or recorded music can be played between 8am and 11 pm.
+If you wish to play music outside of these hours, a Temporary Events Notice would need to be obtained.
+Please see the details in the ‘Can I sell Alcohol’ section.
+Please also remember you are in a residential area with people living close by.
+If you do, please do not make it too loud, and keep within social hours

 • Can I sell alcohol in the hall?